tamtataaam/KeepCalm/README.md

 </div>

 # Check your result and advices of exercises to feel better and go for all exercises
-*add favorite exercie tou your profile, just put like
+*add favorite exercise to your profile, just put like
 <div >
 <img width="45%" src='https://user-images.githubusercontent.com/99384151/197775577-f5b05e40-ebe8-48c5-98a0-77bde2f97603.png'/>
 <img width="47%" src='https://user-images.githubusercontent.com/99384151/197775735-1e825db6-26a2-4eb1-9035-3e65572e9432.png'/>